English

 What labels have people tried to put on you?
 How do you break free from the "mirage" of social media?
 Let's talk about it.

 You can connect with me on Facebook, Github, or Linkedin.
-Also, subscribe to my newsletter to keep moving forward together.
+Let's keep moving forward together.

 Remember: A label is a starting point, not a destination.